Format Php Code in Visual Studio Code (WordPress Coding Standards)

 }

-I was at the point to give up, delete all php formatting extensions and continue to manually format each line of code I write, when I came across an article that literally changed my programming life: How to set up WordPress Coding Standards in Visual Studio Code.
+I was at the point of giving up, deleting all PHP formatting extensions and continuing to manually format each line of code I wrote when I came across an article that literally changed my programming life: How to set up WordPress Coding Standards in Visual Studio Code.
 It takes some time to install and configure it, but it is totally worth it.
-At the end of this tutorial, with a simple key combination (Shift + Alt + F), you will be able to format php code like a pro and you will also get as an option php sniffer, a language diagnostics tool to check against WordPress development requirements.
-Now, enough talking, lets tidy up our code!
+At the end of this tutorial, with a simple key combination (Shift + Alt + F), you will be able to format PHP code like a pro, and you will also get as an option PHP sniffer, a language diagnostics tool to check against WordPress development requirements.
+Now, enough talking, let’s tidy up our code!

 Install PHP Code Sniffer

-To properly format php code in Visual Studio Code, you first need to install php code sniffer on your PC.
+To properly format PHP code in Visual Studio Code, you first need to install a PHP code sniffer on your PC.
 The easiest way to install it is with Composer.
 You can download and install Composer for Windows here.
 After that, in cmd, type:

 composer require --dev squizlabs/php_codesniffer